mabdullah2005/Interactive_Gym_Management_CLI/README.md

-Interactive Gym Management System

-A command-line based Gym Management System built using Java, focusing on Data Structures & Algorithms (DSA) and CRUD operations.
-This project was developed as an end-of-first-semester university project (January 2025).

-Project Description:

-The system manages gym members’ training and health data using a real-world dataset.
-It allows users to efficiently search, analyze, and manipulate records through a command-line interface.

-An external dataset containing 900+ gym member records was imported from Kaggle, simulating real-world database operations.

-Technologies Used:

-Java

-Data Structures & Algorithms

-CRUD Operations

-Command Line Interface (CLI)

-Dataset:

-Source: Kaggle

-Records: 900+ gym members

-Data includes training and health-related attributes such as calorie expenditure and BMI-related values

-Features:

-Database Lookup: Search records using 7 different field filters

-BMI Analyzer: Calculates and analyzes BMI for gym members

-CRUD Operations: Add, view, update, and delete member records

-Top 5 Members by Calories Burned: Implemented using the Quick Sort algorithm for efficient sorting

-Algorithms Implemented:

-Quick Sort: Used to rank members based on calories burned

-How to Run:

-Clone the repository

-Open the project in a Java IDE or terminal

-Compile and run the main Java file

-Interact with the system via the command line prompts

-Timeline:

-January 2025 (End of First Semester – First Year Solo Project)
+# Interactive Gym Management System

+- A command-line based Gym Management System built using Java, with a focus on Data Structures & Algorithms (DSA) and CRUD operations.

+## Timeline: January 2025 (End of first semester, first year solo project)

+## Project Description:

+The Interactive Gym Management System manages gym members’ training and health data using a real-world dataset.
+A dataset containing 900+ gym member records was imported from Kaggle to simulate real-world database usage.

+### The application allows users to efficiently:

+- Search and filter member records

+- Analyze health metrics

+- Perform full database operations

+## Technologies Used:

+- **Java**

+## Dataset

+**Source**: Kaggle

+**Size**: 900+ records

+### Data Includes:

+- Training activity details

+- Health-related attributes

+- Calorie expenditure data

+- BMI-related values

+## Features

+- **Advanced Database Lookup**: Search records using 7 different field filters

+- **BMI Analyzer**: Calculates and evaluates BMI using stored health data

+- **CRUD Operations**: Add, update and delete member records

+- **View existing data**

+- **Top 5 Members by Calories Burned**: Retrieves and displays top performers (Implemented using the Quick Sort algorithm for efficient sorting)

+## How to Run

+- Clone the repository

+- Open the project in a Java IDE or terminal

+- Compile and run the main Java file

+- Follow the command-line prompts to interact with the system

+## Learning Outcomes

+- Practical experience working with a large, real-world dataset

+### Improved understanding of:

+- Algorithm efficiency and sorting techniques

+- Database-style record management

+- Java-based CLI application development

+- Applied theoretical DSA concepts in a functional project

+## Project Timeline

+- **January 2025** (End of First Semester – First Year solo project)